Sawbridgeworth: Local government

+Town mayors

+The role of mayor is largely ceremonial in Sawbridgeworth, and is usually held by a different councillor each year.
+Full Council meetings are chaired by the Mayor.
+The Mayors since 2012 have been:

 The parish of Sawbridgeworth was in the hundred of Braughing.
 From 1835 the parish was included in the Bishop's Stortford Poor Law Union.
 It therefore became part of the Bishop's Stortford Rural Sanitary District in 1872.
 Under the Local Government Act 1894 elected parish and district councils were created.
 Sawbridgeworth Parish Council came into office on 31 December 1894, and the parish was included in the Hadham Rural District.
 Sawbridgeworth was made an urban district on 1 April 1901, making it independent of the Hadham Rural District.
 It was decided that the whole parish of Sawbridgeworth was not suitable for becoming an urban district, and so the more rural western part of the parish was made a separate parish called High Wych on the same day, which remained in the Hadham Rural District.

 Until 1914 Sawbridgeworth Urban District Council met at offices on Bell Street (sometimes called Cock Street).
 In 1914 the council moved to the upper floor of the town's fire station at 5 Church Street, which had been built in 1905.
 In 1937 the council built itself new offices on The Forebury, holding its first meeting in the new building on 5 July 1937.

 Sawbridgeworth Urban District Council was granted a coat of arms on 20 July 1962.

 The urban district was abolished under the Local Government Act 1972, becoming part of East Hertfordshire on 1 April 1974.
 A successor parish (and Sawbridgeworth Town Council) was created for the former urban district.
 The urban district council's former offices on The Forebury are now used as the town's library, whilst Sawbridgeworth Town Council is based at Sayesbury Manor on Bell Street.